 **Here you will need to provide details about yourself, including your full name, date of birth, email and home address, and your Social Security number.

-One of the top alternatives to Barclays Online Savings account is from American Express National Bank.
+One of the top alternatives to Barclays Online Savings account is the American Express Personal Savings account.
 It has the same account offerings, including CDs.
 CIT Bank also has comparable offers, plus a money market that both AmEx and Barclays do not provide.

 Unlike these two banks, Barclays lets users make online deposits.
 CIT Bank also requires a minimum deposit of $100 to open an account.
 AmEx with its Personal High Yield Savings has similar benefits but the APY is lower than Barclays.